JeffersonYu1/srt-formatter/README.md

 Without the proper line breaks, the file is unreadable as a subtitle track by video players.

 ### Features
-The SRT Formatter program takes the above, unformatted text...

-and transforms it into the following:
+The SRT Formatter program takes the unformatted text in the "Motivation" section ... and transforms it into the following:
 ```
 1
 00:00:06,080 --> 00:00:06,780